 Therefore, managing them can be challenging and a good manager needs to lead, motivate, inspire and encourage.

 Understanding what makes people ‘tick’ is essential to the success and happiness of any organisation.
 The problem is the gap between what we think is required to achieve these things and what is actually needed.

 Daniel H. Pink wrote a great book called Drive: The Surprising Truth About What Motivates Us in which he sets out three key drivers for motivated employees:

 1. Autonomy - We like to feel that we have control over our domain.
-Team members will become less productive if you take this away from them by micromanaging their efforts.
-Be clear about what they’re in charge of and leave them to it.
+Team members will become less productive if you micromanage their efforts.
+Be clear about what they are in charge of and leave them to it.

 2. Mastery - We want to see ourselves progressing in our work.
 Create the conditions for people to get better at their jobs and give them the tools to be the best they can be.

 3. Purpose - People need to feel that they are contributing to something greater than themselves.
 As a leader, you need to be clear about what that goal or mission is from the start.